avastmick/consensus/chapters/suicide-note.md

 I no longer feel there is a place for me in this world.
 Nothing I do seems to come out well.
 I have tried so hard to make things work.

+I love you and Sally.
+Please tell I have always loved her.
+I despair that is all.

 I love you Dad.